saikanthpy/Awesome-FDE-Roadmap/README.md

 ## 📖 Comprehensive Reading List

 Being a "Forward" engineer means staying six months ahead of the industry.
-This list is curated to move you from a "coder" to a "system architect and strategist."
+This list is curated to move you from a "coder" to a "system architect and strategist".

 ### 📚 The FDE "Canon" (Core Books)
-*   📗 **[Designing Data-Intensive Applications](https://www.oreilly.com/library/view/designing-data-intensive-applications/9781491903063/) (Martin Kleppmann):** The "Bible."
+*   📗 **[Designing Data-Intensive Applications](https://www.oreilly.com/library/view/designing-data-intensive-applications/9781491903063/) (Martin Kleppmann):** The "Bible".
 If you only read one book on this list, make it this one.
 It explains the *why* behind every database and distributed system you will use on GCP.
 *   📘 **[The Trusted Advisor](https://trustedadvisor.com/books/the-trusted-advisor) (David Maister):** FDEs fail more often due to broken trust than broken code.
-This book teaches you how to move from a "vendor" to a "strategic partner."
+This book teaches you how to move from a "vendor" to a "strategic partner".
 *   📙 **[The Pyramid Principle](https://www.amazon.com/Pyramid-Principle-Logic-Writing-Thinking/dp/0273710516) (Barbara Minto):** The McKinsey standard for communication.
 Learn to lead with the conclusion and support it with data—essential for talking to client executives.
 *   📕 **[Enterprise Integration Patterns](https://www.enterpriseintegrationpatterns.com/) (Gregor Hohpe):** Essential for Phase 2.
 It teaches you how to "glue" legacy systems together using messaging, gateways, and translators.
 *   📓 **[Staff Engineer: Leadership beyond the management track](https://staffeng.com/book) (Will Larson):** FDE is often a "Staff-plus" role in terms of scope.
 This book helps you navigate the high-level technical leadership required at client sites.